loomnetwork/loom-sdk-documentation/docs/karma.md

 ## Karma methods
-Varables
-ConfigKey
-OracleKey
-Functions
+The following methods can be called by anyone.
+* `GetConfig(ctx contract.StaticContext, ko *types.Address) (*Config, error)` Returns the
+current karma configuration details.
+This includes the current sources.
+* `GetTotal(ctx contract.StaticContext, params *types.Address) (*karma.KarmaTotal, error)` Returns
+the total amount of karma in the system.
+The sum of the karma for each user that has been associated with a source.

+The following methods can only be called by the oracle
+* `UpdateSourcesForUser(ctx contract.Context, ksu *karma.KarmaStateUser) error`
+Associate a collection of sources with counts with a user.
+See above for details.
+* `DeleteSourcesForUser(ctx contract.Context, ksu *karma.KarmaStateKeyUser) error` Disassociate a
+collection of sources with a user.
+See above for details.
+* `UpdateConfig(ctx contract.Context, kpo *karma.KarmaConfigValidator) error` Reset the karma
+contracts parameters.
+In particular this allows the list of sources to be updated
+* `UpdateConfigOracle(ctx contract.Context, params *karma.KarmaParamsValidatorNewOracle) error`
+Change the current oracle.

+Other methods
-Meta() (plugin.Meta, error)
+* Meta() (plugin.Meta, error)
-Init(ctx contract.Context, req *InitRequest) error
+* Init(ctx contract.Context, req *InitRequest) error
-GetUserStateKey(owner *types.Address) []byte
+* GetUserStateKey(owner *types.Address) []byte
-GetConfig(ctx contract.StaticContext, ko *types.Address) (*Config, error)
-GetState(ctx contract.StaticContext, user *types.Address) (*State, error)
+* GetState(ctx contract.StaticContext, user *types.Address) (*State, error)
-GetTotal(ctx contract.StaticContext, params *types.Address) (*ktypes.KarmaTotal, error)
-UpdateSourcesForUser(ctx contract.Context, ksu *ktypes.KarmaStateUser) error
-DeleteSourcesForUser(ctx contract.Context, ksu *ktypes.KarmaStateKeyUser) error
-UpdateConfig(ctx contract.Context, kpo *ktypes.KarmaConfigValidator) error
-UpdateConfigOracleMutability(ctx contract.Context, params *ktypes.KarmaParamsMutableValidator) error
+* UpdateConfigOracleMutability(ctx contract.Context, params *karma.KarmaParamsMutableValidator) error
-UpdateConfigOracle(ctx contract.Context, params *ktypes.KarmaParamsValidatorNewOracle) error